coenm/EasyTestFile/src/EasyTestFile.Json/PackageDescription.md

 # EasyTestFile.Json

-This package contains extension method(s) to deserialize TestFiles using json.
+This package contains extension methods to deserialize TestFiles using json.

 <!-- snippet: LoadJson -->
 <a id='snippet-loadjson'></a>